Mysticahel/Mysticahel/README.md

 - 👋 Hi, I’m @Nonaxce or Nonaxcer
 - 👀 I’m interested in (Art, Webdesign, and Websites in general)
-- 🌱 I’m currently learning (Javascript, HTML & CSS, Python, and some C++)
+- 🌱 I’m currently learning (Javascript, HTML & CSS, Python, Ruby, and some C++)
 - 💞️ I’m looking to collaborate on (no one)
 - 📫 How to reach me (don't)